Occupations in Belgium

 It should be noted that all male occupations are rather technical, while female occupations are mainly caring jobs.

 In 2024, we carried out a number of thorough quality checks for a number of occupational codes, as a result of which various figures from before 2024 are not entirely comparable with the figures for 2024.
-(Note)
+In 2025, these quality checks continued, causing the number of people in general administrative roles to fall even further (see note).

 Women’s occupations and men’s occupations